marrink-lab/vermouth-martinize/doc/source/tutorials/go_models.rst

 Visualising Go networks
 ----------------------------

-If you want to look at your Go network in VMD to confirm that it's been constructed in the way that you're expecting, the `MartiniGlass <https://github.com/Martini-Force-Field-Initiative/MartiniGlass>`_ package can help write visualisable topologies to view.
+If you want to look at your Gō network in VMD to confirm that it's been constructed in the way that you're expecting, the `MartiniGlass <https://github.com/Martini-Force-Field-Initiative/MartiniGlass>`_ package can help write visualisable topologies to view.